elixir-europe/biohackathon-europe-2024/registration.md

 hero_darken: true
 ---

 Registration for BioHackathon Europe 2024 will open in May for face-to-face (F2F) and virtual attendance.
-Please note that while registration is free, F2F attendees will need to cover their own travel cost and accommodation (see the [Accommodation page](/about/accommodation))
+Please note that while registration is free, F2F attendees will need to cover their own travel, food and accommodation costs.
+See the [Venue page](/venue/) for food and accommodation prices.

 BioHackathon Europe has limited space for face-to-face participation.
 The registration is based on a first-come, first-served basis.

-Registration for the BioHackathon is free, but you will have to pay your own travel, food and accommodation.
-See the [Venue page](/venue/) for food and accommodation prices.

 ## Who can register?
 Although the event is organised and funded by [ELIXIR Europe](https://elixir-europe.org), participants from industry and SMEs, and from countries and organisations outside ELIXIR, are welcome to register.